-He has also appeared in cases of European significance in the European Court of Human Rights and the Privy Council, such as Bols v Superior Yacht Services UKPC 45, a leading case on jurisdiction agreements in a EU context and, French v Public Prosecutor of Central Department of Investigation and Prosecution in Lisbon UKPC 16 a case interpretation concerning the EU Framework Decision on the European Arrest Warrant.
-In 2017 he appeared before the Grand Chamber of the Court of Justice for the European Union on behalf of the applicants in the first (and possibly the last) reference from the Courts of Gibraltar for a preliminary ruling on EU law.
-The case, C-267/16 Buhagiar & ors -v- Minister of Justice, concerned the applicability to Gibraltar of the Firearms Directive and clarified the scope of Gibraltar’s exclusion from the Customs Union and the Treaty provisions on Free Movement of Goods.
+He has also appeared in cases of European significance in the European Court of Human Rights and the Privy Council.
+These include Bols v Superior Yacht Services UKPC 45, a leading case on jurisdiction agreements in a EU context and, French v Public Prosecutor of Central Department of Investigation and Prosecution in Lisbon UKPC 16, a case interpretation concerning the EU Framework Decision on the European Arrest Warrant.
+In 2017 he appeared before the Grand Chamber of the Court of Justice for the European Union on behalf of the applicants in the first reference from the Courts of Gibraltar for a preliminary ruling on EU law.
+The case, C-267/16 Buhagiar & ors -v- Minister of Justice, concerned the applicability to Gibraltar of the Firearms Directive but also served to clarify and confirm the wider scope of Gibraltar’s exclusion from the EU Customs Union and the EU Treaty provisions on Free Movement of Goods.

 Lewis holds and has held a number of public appointments in Gibraltar, including that of Chief Charity Commissioner.